-Employees can also use CBD products to help with chronic symptoms and improve work performance since CBD does not contain THC.
-Without the THC, there is no high, yet there are still pain relief benefits.
+Employees can also use CBD products to help with chronic symptoms and improve work performance since CBD may contain THC.
 On top of that, drug tests do not pick up CBD since it’s not the compound those tests are looking for.

 What Does Medical Marijuana Change in the Workplace Mean for Employers?

 As states continue to refine their laws about marijuana use, employers will be forced to reevaluate their policies about medical marijuana and the workplace.
 They’ll also have to consider whether drug testing is financially beneficial.